mastbaum/gallery-ts/README.md

 This will produce a plot of the primary lepton energies for all neutrino interactions.

+### Covariance Matrices

+A utility (`bin/covariance`) is provided for computing covariance matrices given selected samples.
+This is implemented in the `Covariance` class and `bin/CovarianceMain.cxx`, and currently makes hard-coded assumptions about the selections.
+Until this is improved, modify the covariance calculator to suit your analysis needs.
+The areas that will likely need changes are noted with comments.

 Authors
 -------
 This package is a simplified subset of the `sbncode` analysis framework,